 Regularly empty and flush through the tank, as this will prevent stagnant water and the growth of bacteria.

-Empty the holding tank for gray water as often as is necessary (on average, this should be weekly).
+Empty the holding tank for gray water as often as necessary (on average, this should be weekly).

 The gray water tank should also be cleaned and sanitized regularly.